What are blue-green algae?

 You can be exposed to blue-green algae by drinking water that has blue-green algae in it, or by doing recreational activities such as swimming, boating or waterskiing in water with blue-green algae.

 During a severe blue-green algae bloom, water looks bad, and may also smell bad.
 Adults or older children will likely not drink this water.
 However, younger children may be less careful, or unaware of the dangers of drinking water with blue-green algae blooms.
+Bottle-fed infants are also at risk if water that has blue-green algae in it is used for mixing with infant formula.

 What are the symptoms of exposure to blue-green algae?